-Note: The functionality described below is available only to Grammarly Business enterprise accounts.
-If you’re interested in enabling this feature, please contact your account manager or the Grammarly Support team.
+Note: The functionality described below is available only to Grammarly for Business users on the Enterprise tier.
+If you’re interested in enabling this feature, please contact your Customer Success Manager or Grammarly Support team.

-This guide provides the steps required to configure provisioning for Grammarly in OneLogin.
-For general information about provisioning, please refer to this page.
+This guide provides the steps required to configure SCIM provisioning for Grammarly in OneLogin.
+For general information about SCIM provisioning, please refer to this article: Configure SCIM provisioning

 Topics covered in this article:

 The following provisioning features are supported in OneLogin:

 - Remove users in Grammarly when they no longer require access

 - Keep user attributes synchronized between OneLogin and Grammarly